Find a course

 Students are expected to engage positively with the course material.

-The course is delivered in English and good written and oral communication skills are required.
+The course is delivered in English so good written and oral communication skills are required.

-Students should also be able to handle mathematical calculations to SCQF Level V.
+Students should also be able to complete mathematical calculations to SCQF Level V standards.

 IMCA guidelines for ROV employers recommend that personnel entering the ROV industry should have a nationally-recognised technical or trade qualification completed in electrical, electronic, hydraulics or mechanics and a certain amount of technical experience.
 This 7 week course allows those who have technical proficiency, but no qualifications, to strengthen their CV and increase their employability for the ROV industry.
 To find out more about minimum entry criteria, or to check if you’re eligible, please contact our Student Advisors.

 Please note, once you have completed your ROV course, you will also require an Offshore Survival, Offshore Medical and MIST certification to work offshore.
 Read more about the offshore industry requirements here.